What is safeguarding?

 Safeguarding Awareness For Everyone (SAFE) week

-SAFE week is an annual campaign to raise awareness in North Tyneside about protecting vulnerable adults and children from abuse and harm.
+SAFE week is an annual campaign to raise awareness in North Tyneside about protecting vulnerable adults and children from abuse and harm, however safeguarding our residents is a year round initiative.

 Reporting a safeguarding concern